Venice high tides

 If you wish to delve deeper into the topics of Venice and its tides, you can find the link to website of (Istituto Veneto di Lettere, scienze ed Arti) https://www.istitutoveneto.it/flex/cm/pages/ with the biography of Ingegner Luigi D’Alpaos, one of the foremost expert to the subject.

-Note: Photos were taken by the author except the last three which are from the exhibition dedicated to Acqua Alta 2019.
+Note: Photos were taken by the author except the last two which are from the exhibition dedicated to Acqua Alta 2019.
+Texts and photos are copyrighted and may not be reproduced without permission of the author F. Pagotto.